Legal tender

-Legal tender is a form of money that courts of law are required to recognize as satisfactory payment for any monetary debt.
-Each jurisdiction determines what is legal tender, but essentially it is anything which when offered ("tendered") in payment of a debt extinguishes the debt.
+Legal tender is a form of money that courts of law are required to recognize as satisfactory payment in court for any monetary debt.
+Each jurisdiction determines what is legal tender, but essentially it is anything which, when offered ("tendered") in payment of a debt, extinguishes the debt.
 There is no obligation on the creditor to accept the tendered payment, but the act of tendering the payment in legal tender discharges the debt.

+It is generally only mandatory to recognize the payment of legal tender in the discharge of a monetary debt from a debtor to a creditor.
+Sellers offering to enter into contractual relationship, such as a contract for the sale of goods, do not need to accept legal tender and may instead contractually require payment using electronic methods, foreign currencies or any other legally recognized object of value.

-Some jurisdictions allow contract law to overrule the status of legal tender, allowing (for example) merchants to specify that they will not accept cash payments.
-Coins and banknotes are usually defined as legal tender in many countries, but personal cheques, credit cards, and similar non-cash methods of payment are usually not.
+Coins and banknotes are usually defined as legal tender in many countries, but personal checks, credit cards, and similar non-cash methods of payment are usually not.
 Some jurisdictions may include a specific foreign currency as legal tender, at times as its exclusive legal tender or concurrently with its domestic currency.
-Some jurisdictions may forbid or restrict payment made by other than legal tender.
-In some jurisdictions legal tender can be refused as payment if no debt exists prior to the time of payment (where the obligation to pay may arise at the same time as the offer of payment).
-For example, vending machines and transport staff do not have to accept the largest denomination of banknote.
-Shopkeepers may reject large banknotes, which is covered by the legal concept known as invitation to treat.

-The right, in many jurisdictions, of a trader to refuse to do business with any person means that a would-be purchaser may not force a purchase merely by presenting legal tender, as legal tender needs to be accepted only for debts already incurred.

 Etymology

-The term "legal tender" is from Middle French tendre (verb form), meaning to offer.
-The Latin root is tendere (to stretch out), and the sense of tender as an offer is related to the etymology of the English word "extend" (to hold outward).
+The term legal tender is from Middle French tendre (verb form), meaning to offer.
+The Latin root is tendere (to stretch out), and the sense of tender as an offer is related to the etymology of the English word extend (to hold outward).

 Withdrawal and replacement

-Demonetization

 Demonetization is the act of stripping a currency unit of its status as legal tender.
-It occurs whenever there is a change of national currency: The current form or forms of money is or are pulled from circulation and retired, often to be replaced with new notes or coins.
+It occurs whenever there is a change of national currency: the current form or forms of money is or are pulled from circulation and retired, often to be replaced with new notes or coins.
 Sometimes, a country completely replaces the old currency with new currency.
 The opposite of demonetization is remonetization, in which a form of payment is restored as legal tender.
 Coins and banknotes may cease to be legal tender if new notes of the same currency replace them or if a new currency is introduced replacing the former one.
 Examples of this are: